AlonLuboshitz/EpiCRISPROff_/readme.md

 END_COLUMN (end position of the OTS), BINARY_LABEL_COLUMN (1/0 label for the OTS), REGRESSION_LABEL_COLUMN.

 **To set these spesific columns values one should set the ```Columns_dict``` values in Jsons\Data_columns_and_paths.json**
-- if the sgRNA allignment has no alternations from the original sgRNA was can set the values in REALIGNED_COLUMN to TARGET_COLUMN.
+- if the sgRNA allignment has no alternations from the original sgRNA one can set the values in REALIGNED_COLUMN to TARGET_COLUMN.

 ### Epigenetic data
 When training a model with sequence and epigenetic data the script assumes the epigenetic data is given in the off-target dataset csv file,